bootstarted/krok/README.md

 ### Deadlocks

 If you're not careful when customizing the scheduler or you create circular dependencies, you can create deadlocks.
-Generally, `bayside` is capable of detecting them and will automatically fail any task caught inside a deadlock.
+Generally, `krok` is capable of detecting them and will automatically fail any task caught inside a deadlock.

-This is a trivial dependency deadlock that `bayside` will detect:
+This is a trivial dependency deadlock that `krok` will detect:

 ```javascript
 const registry = createTaskRegistry({